crate/crate-howtos/docs/going-into-production.rst

 Request handling and query execution nodes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A node that handles only client requests and query execution (i.e., is not
+You can configure a node that only handles client requests and query execution
-master-eligible) can be configured like this:
+(i.e., is not master-eligible) like this:

 .. code-block:: yaml